angband/angband/docs/attack.rst

 harder, but they are also harder to use.
 Depending on your strength, dexterity, character class, and weapon weight, you may get attacks more
 quickly: high dexterity and strength and low weapon weight are the main factors.
-Warriors may get up to a maximum of 6 attacks per round: mages and priests are limited to only 4: other classes may get up to 5.
+Warriors may get up to a maximum of 6 attacks per round: pure spellcasters are limited to only 4: other classes may get up to 5.
 Your attacks per round with a weapon are displayed as a decimal, e.g. 2.3 or 3.4 etc.
 The fractions take the form of unused energy which is carried over to your next turn.